Free resourceEvidence based

 5

-Common mistakes that undermine active recall
+Four mistakes that undermine it

 Sources: Roediger & Karpicke (2006), Psychological Science, 17(3).
 Karpicke & Blunt (2011), Science, 331(6018).
-PubMed PMID: 21252317.
 Kornell & Bjork (2008), Journal of Experimental Psychology, 134(4).
+Dunlosky et al. (2013), Psychological Science in the Public Interest, 14(1).

 Free resourceEvidence based